By Sajjad Shaukat for Pak VT

 He also asked the judiciary why they did not take suo motu action when the PTI’s dissident lawmakers betrayed their mandate by violating Constitution’s article 63.

-Particularly in Lahore rally on April 21, this year, he warned: “We don’t want any confrontation but the mistake of imposing the “imported government” can only be rectified by holding immediate elections in the country” and asked the people “to get ready for his call to gathering in Islamabad in the next phase of the movement”.
+Particularly in the Lahore rally on April 21, this year, he warned: “We don’t want any confrontation but the mistake of imposing the “imported government” can only be rectified by holding immediate elections in the country” and asked the people “to get ready for his call to gathering in Islamabad in the next phase of the movement”.

 Notably, leaders of the then joint opposition parties challenged the authenticity of the ‘threat letter’.